Failed Back Surgery: New Hope For Patients Living In Pain

-Failed back syndrome is a term used to describe surgery patients who still suffer from pain after their surgeries.
-Although the surgery itself may not have been a failure as the surgeon may have been able to restore structural alignment or nerve decompression, the patient still experiences pain that eventually affects the patient’s quality of life.
+Failed back syndrome is a term used to describe people who had surgery who still suffer from pain after their surgeries.
+Although the surgery itself may not have been a failure as the surgeon may have been able to restore structural alignment or nerve decompression, the individual still experiences pain that eventually affects the patient’s quality of life.
 Instead of trying to correct back pain through surgery, the following treatment programs are recommended.

 1. Pharmacological Treatment